 The culprit that causes the rust and the aging meter socket to pull away from the building is water.
 I have found on a few of these meter bases that the top hub cover was not installed properly and was not caulked.
 This allowed water to leak in.
 Some other meter bases were only mounted to the side of the building using drywall screws which rusted from moisture in the air.
 Other times water was getting behind the meter socket and caused the back side to rust as well as the wood underlayment to rot.

 With the wood underlayment rotten from water it was necessary to install a new backboard that was screwed directly onto the wood studs.
 On one or two occasions I found that part of a wood stud was rotted away as well.
-In those instances I had to install a 2″ x 4″ against the side of the existing wall stud and screw in place high and low where there still was good wood.
+In those instances I had to install a 2″ x 4″ against the side of the existing wall stud and screw it in place high and low where there still was good wood.

 In the picture above you can see how water settled at the lower section of the wood underlayment.
 Notice at the top just to the right of center you can see the old grounding electrode conductor through the hole in the underlayment.
 This grounding electrode conductor was used to bond the interior metal water piping.
 The water service pipe to the building was non-metallic.
 The single ground rod was the only earth ground.